logto-io/logto/packages/connector-aliyun-sms/README.md

-# Aliyun Short Message Service
+# Aliyun short message service connector

 Aliyun is a primary cloud service provider in Asia, offering many cloud services, including SMS (short message service).
 Aliyun SMS Connector is a plugin provided by the Logto team to call the Aliyun SMS service, with the help of which Logto end-users can register and sign in to their Logto account via SMS verification code (or in other words, passcode).